Frequently Asked Questions

 Teeth whitening is more effective on teeth that are on the yellow and white spectrum.
 Teeth that are shades of brown and grey are more difficult to whiten and may require a longer treatment, or stronger whitening agents.

-If you have local discoloration that does not respond to whitening to a level that you are happy with, then your dentist may discuss whitening in conjunction with more in depth procedures such as veneers and crowns.
+If you have local discoloration that does not respond very well to whitening, then your dentist may discuss whitening in conjunction with more in-depth procedures, such as micro-abrasion, ICON resin infiltration treatment, composite bonding, crowns or veneers.

-With all types of teeth whitening products, the results will vary from person to person depending on the original colour of the teeth, the condition of the teeth, the type of staining and compliance with the whitening regime.
+With all types of teeth whitening products, the results will vary from person to person, and depend largely on the original colour of the teeth, the condition of the teeth, the type of staining present and compliance with the teeth whitening regime.

 Teeth will get stained for a variety of reasons.
-We categorise staining as intrinsic or extrinsic.
+We categorise staining as extrinsic or intrinsic.
 In basic terms, extrinsic stains can be removed with professional cleaning, whereas internal stains cannot.

 Below are some common examples of intrinsic and extrinsic staining.

 The success of tooth whitening depends largely on the type of staining present.
-Intrinsic staining is discolouration that is incorporated into a tooth, either while the tooth is developing, or after it has erupted – this stain cannot be removed by prophylaxis.
+Intrinsic staining is discoloration that is incorporated into the structure of the tooth, either while the tooth is developing, or after it has erupted – this stain cannot be removed by prophylaxis (professional cleaning) and whitening is often the treatment of choice.

 Some of the main causes of intrinsic staining are excessive fluoride intake over the period that the tooth develops.
 The resulting fluorosis manifests itself as either white and chalky enamel, or brown staining.
-Either way, bleaching can be used in most cases to reduce the contrast of the mottled enamel and improve the appearance.
+Either way, bleaching can be used in most cases, to reduce the contrast of the mottled enamel and improve the appearance.
+In more extreme cases, these will still require either ICON resin infiltration, or more extensive restorative work.

-Another major cause of intrinsic staining is the use of antibiotics, tetracycline and minocycline.
+Another major cause of intrinsic staining is the use of antibiotics, particularly tetracycline and minocycline.
 These impart a blue-grey banding on the teeth.
-Severity of staining will differ depending on the type and duration of use.
-In both cases the staining is similar, however, minocycline can stain teeth both during development and after eruption.
-Prolonged whitening is usually required in these cases, but more often than not, it must be used in combination with bonding or veneers to get a satisfactory result.
+The severity of staining will differ, depending on the type and duration of use.
+In both cases the staining is similar.
+However, minocycline can stain teeth both during development and after eruption.
+Prolonged whitening is usually required in these cases, but more often than not, it must be used in combination with bonding or veneers to achieve a satisfactory result.

-The most common cause of intrinsic staining is trauma which manifests itself in a two-fold process.
-Firstly, inflammation of the pulp causes hemorrhage into the dentinal tubules to give the tooth a pinkish tinge.
-The haemoglobin then breaks down to iron sulfide to give a dark black colour.
+The most common cause of intrinsic staining is trauma, which manifests itself in a two-fold process.
+Firstly, inflammation of the pulp causes haemorrhage into the dentinal tubules to give the tooth a pinkish tinge.
+The haemoglobin in the blood then breaks down to iron sulfide, leaving the tooth a grey, or dark black colour.
 This type of staining responds well to prolonged whitening.
 Likewise, if a tooth becomes necrotic secondary to trauma, a similar process occurs.
 However, treatment in this case must include root canal treatment to remove the necrotic material.
+This can then be followed by a course of internal whitening.

-Age also causes intrinsic discolouration of teeth.
-This is due to changes in the physical composition of the tooth.
+Age also causes intrinsic discoloration of teeth.
+This is a result of changes in the physical composition of the tooth.
 Over time, layers of enamel are lost, exposing the darker underlying dentine.
-Sclerosis and secondary dentine can often take on a darker hue, which also contributes to age related discolouration
+Sclerosis and secondary dentine can often take on a darker hue, which also contributes to age related discoloration

 Extrinsic staining is far more common than intrinsic staining.
 Extrinsic stains are those that only affect the surface of the teeth and can be removed by prophylaxis.
-Mostly these arise from the interaction of pigments from food and beverages with the plaque covering the enamel.
+Mostly, these arise from the interaction of pigments from food and beverages with the plaque covering the enamel.
 This can easily be removed by dental prophylaxis and polishing.
-When this type of staining penetrates the microscopic cracks and fissures of the teeth, they cannot be removed by tooth-brushing or dental prophylaxis.
-In these instances, whitening is required.
+However, when this type of staining penetrates the microscopic cracks and fissures of the teeth, they cannot be removed by tooth-brushing or dental prophylaxis.
+In these instances, teeth whitening is required.
 The most common causes of extrinsic staining are coffee, tea, red wine and smoking.

-A man named Louis Jacques Thenard discovered it in 1818.
-Hydrogen peroxide is a potent oxidizing agent.
-The whitening action is a result of oxygen free radicals that oxidize larger pigment molecules into smaller, less visible molecules.
+A man named Louis Jacques Thenard discovered hydrogen peroxide in 1818.
+Hydrogen peroxide is a potent oxidising agent.
+The whitening action is a result of peroxide breaking down to form oxygen free radicals.
+These then oxidise, or break up, larger pigment molecules into smaller, less visible molecules that can be absorbed by the body – this is whitening!

-By the European Directive, dental professionals can prescribe up to 16% carbamide peroxide.
+The European Directive allows dental professionals to prescribe up to 16% carbamide peroxide.
 In the presence of water, carbamide peroxide degrades into urea and hydrogen peroxide.
 Any given volume of carbamide peroxide will yield 35% volume of hydrogen peroxide when it breaks down.

 A notable difference between hydrogen peroxide and carbamide peroxide is the rate of breakdown, and therefore, the rate of release of oxygen ions.
-Carbamide peroxide is a more stable molecule and breaks down more slowly than hydrogen peroxide.
-Carbamide releases about 50% of its peroxide in the first 2 to 4 hours, then the remainder over the next 2 to 6 hours.
+Carbamide peroxide is a more stable molecule and breaks down much more slowly than hydrogen peroxide.
+Carbamides release about 50% of their available peroxide in the first 2 to 4 hours, then the remainder over the next 2 to 6 hours.

-Hydrogen peroxide breaks down almost immediately, releasing its peroxides entirely within the first hour.
-It is thought that due to this relatively concentrated bombardment of peroxides on the pulp, hydrogen peroxide produces more sensitivity than carbamide peroxide of a comparable concentration.
+Hydrogen peroxide breaks down almost immediately, releasing active oxygen ions entirely within the first hour.
+It is thought that because of this relatively concentrated bombardment of peroxides on the pulp, hydrogen peroxide produces more sensitivity than carbamide peroxide of a comparable concentration.

 A typical procedure would require one visit for a comprehensive dental examination.
 Legally, this must be done prior to teeth whitening.
-Photographs and impressions can be taken during this visit.
+Pre-op photographs and impressions, or scans, can be taken during this visit.

 You would then return in two weeks to have your new whitening trays fitted to begin your teeth whitening.